kostas-s/Simple-Banking-Python-SQLite/README.md

 * Can perform deposit and transfer between different account numbers.
 * Database is persistent and updated on every step to contain latest data.
 --------------------
-'This project is part of the JetBrains Academy Python Developer Plan'
+This project is part of the <b>JetBrains Academy Python Developer Plan</b>